 “I think I’ve only had transformational experiences at Northeastern.”

 Hannah went back out on co-op in January 2017.
-She is once again studying public health in Africa, but this time from Cambridge, Massachusetts as Africa region project assistant at the Institute for Healthcare Improvement (IHI).
-Hannah supports the IHI Africa Region team’s global operations and its projects in Ethiopia, Uganda, and Namibia.
-She also manages the organization’s internal and external communications through weekly and monthly newsletters.
-Hannah has been able to bring her knowledge of human services and of the public health language to manage relationships and work effectively in this role.
-For example, Hannah took a human services research class from which she has been able to apply research writing skills to write a chapter of an article that will be published by the World Health Organization.
-Though the research class was not one of Hannah’s favorites, she has already found it extremely useful for a career in public health.
+She was once again studying public health in Africa, but this time from Cambridge, Massachusetts as the Africa region project assistant at the Institute for Healthcare Improvement (IHI).
+Hannah supported the IHI Africa Region team’s global operations and its projects in Ethiopia, Uganda, and Namibia.
+She also managed the organization’s internal and external communications through weekly and monthly newsletters.
+Hannah was also able to bring her knowledge of human services and of the public health language to manage relationships and work effectively in this role.
+For example, Hannah took a human services research class from which she was able to apply research writing skills to write a chapter for an article that will be published by the World Health Organization.
+Though the research class was not one of Hannah’s favorites, she had found it extremely useful for a career in public health.

 Hannah graduated in May 2018, four years after transferring to Northeastern.
-She will be working at IHI working as a Project Coordinator working in their Open School program.
-She still has time to decide, but she hopes to take a couple years off to work before returning to school to pursue a master’s degree in public health.
+As of August 2018, she has been working as the Program Coordinator for the IHI Open School & Membership.
+She plans to eventually return to school to pursue a master’s degree in public health.

 Learn more at :